learn-co-curriculum/dsc-website-ab-testing-lab/README.md

 ## Verifying Results

-One sensible formulation of the data to answer the hypothesis test above, would be to create a binary variable representing each individual in the experiment and control group.
+One sensible formulation of the data to answer the hypothesis test above would be to create a binary variable representing each individual in the experiment and control group.
 This binary variable would represent whether or not that individual clicked on the homepage; 1 for they did and 0 if they did not.

 The variance for the number of successes in a sample of a binomial variable with n observations is given by: